Life began in Richmond, Virginia, a former capital of the Confederacy.

 I derive pleasure from exploring and expressing my thoughts on subjects with little or no regard of how those thoughts may be perceived and received by others.

 If a reader derives pleasure OR is exposed to new information OR their emotions and thoughts are provoked causing them to rethink past interactions ...
 BONUS!

 Each time I add to my literary family, I bear witness to my own personal growth.
 When I started this journey of being an author, publishing one book was simply an item on my bucket list.
 I had no expectation of publishing beyond "What I Know..."

-Sheltered by loving parents, grandparents and other family and friends, I was unaware of the nastiness of segregation until I reached junior high school.
+Sheltered by loving parents, grandparents and other family and friends, I was unaware of the ugliness of segregation until I reached junior high school.

 I thought my grandmother preferred sitting in the first seat behind the rear exit of the bus because it provided quick egress.
 That was OUR seat and I went straight for it whenever I rode the bus with her.
 Little did I know, the choice was not ours!

 Albert H. Hill Junior High provided my first flagrant memories of bigotry as well as the experience of standing my ground!

 My 10th grade homeroom teacher at Thomas Jefferson (1969), surrounded by my white classmates, challenged me on the validity of my home address.
 I challenged her for inquiring.